ministryofjustice/security-guidance/docs/device-access-control-policy.md

 ## Business Requirements of Device Access Control

-The MoJ's business or strategic requirements are to control, limit, and manage access to MoJ networks as described in the following subsections.
+The MoJ's business or strategic requirements are to control, limit, and manage device access to MoJ networks as described in the following subsections.

 ### Device Access Control Policy